 Though using public transportation during the pandemic is not the best idea.
-But if you can manage to get into a bus during the off-hours, then use it.
+But if you can manage to get on a bus during the off-hours, then use it.

 - Pay off High-Interest Debts – To stop the outflow of cash from your monthly salary, pay off the high interest “bad debts” like Credit Card and Personal Loans.
 Using the Debt Snowball Method devised by Dave Ramsay.
 Start paying off bad debts starting from the small loan amount first.

-People argue that why not pay off the bigger size loans as they take away a large chunk of your earning in the form of interest payment.
+People argue that why not pay off the bigger size loans as they take away a large chunk of your earnings in the form of interest payments.